define-private-public/stb_image-Nim/README.md

 All other sites should be considered mirrors.

-The used header files are included in this repo buy you may provide your own.
+The used header files are included in this repo but you may provide your own.
 The versions that are used are:

  - `stb_image.h`: v2.13